Why Starbucks Banned Bruce Springsteen’s ‘Devils and Dust’

 Starbucks issued a statement reading, “While we agreed that the lyrics to 'Reno' did warrant an advisory, a variety of factors contributed to our decision not to carry the album in all of our retail locations.”

-But as the Seattle Post-Intelligencer pointed out, the company also had an exclusive deal to sell a 10th-anniversary edition of Alanis Morisette’s Jagged Little Pill, whose defining song, “You Oughta Know,” includes a reference to oral sex.
-Additionally, Walmart, which has been known to ban explicit CDs from its stores, had no problem stocking Devils & Dust.
+But as the Seattle Post-Intelligencer pointed out, Starbucks also had an exclusive deal to sell a 10th-anniversary edition of Alanis Morisette’s Jagged Little Pill – whose defining song, “You Oughta Know,” includes a reference to oral sex.
+Additionally, Walmart has been known to ban explicit albums from its stores, but had no problem stocking Devils & Dust.